 I don’t have a personal photo for each of these places as I’m not always on my blogging game when I’m out and about.
 Sometimes a girl just wants to enjoy a delicious meal without working!
 Despite this, I’ve eaten at every restaurant on here and wouldn’t recommend it if I didn’t believe it served amazing food.
 Alright, let’s get to it!

 If you’re like me and can’t resist pasta made from scratch, plan a dinner date at 271 West.
 Their pasta isn’t the only thing that’s homemade as they bake their bread and craft their salad dressings in-house as well!
 I don’t know about you, but fresh bread and pasta are two things I just can’t resist.
-271 West also sources their produce locally and their meats from the region.
+271 West also sources its produce locally and its meats from the region.

 With a focus on Mediterranean dishes, everyone can find something on their menu which also includes vegetarian and vegan options.
 While I haven’t had any specific requests myself, I’ve heard they’re very accommodating when it comes to customizing your dish.
 The hardest part will be trying to not order one of everything!
 Your mouth will be watering as you wait for these beautifully crafted dishes, though I should mention the portions are a bit on the smaller side for the price.
 It’s 100% worth it though for the top-quality meals you’ll indulge in.